Rorima/html_css/notes.md

 ---

 If you want to change the bullet points of the list, you have a few options if you use CSS.
-On the starting `<ul>` tag, wryte the following argument:
+On the starting `<ul>` tag, write the following argument:

 `<ul style="list-style-type:">`